mobb-dev/sonarqube-report-downloader/README.md

 This python script will download your SonarQube vulnerability SAST report as a json file.
 This script works for both Sonarcloud (SaaS) and SonarQube (on-premise).

+## Pre-Requisites

+* You must have Python installed in your environment.
+If you don't have Python installed, please do so by visiting the Python download site [here](https://www.python.org/downloads/).
+* You will need to run the script via your terminal or command prompt.

 ## Required environment variables